emsec/ImpeccableCircuitsII/Error_Correction/2-CRAFT_red7/Analysis/ReadMe.md

 - sim_multivariate.txt: it sets the tool to inject single-bit toggle fault into the design at the 5th clock cycle and another single-bit toggle fault at the 6th clock cycle exhaustively (two-bit fault in the full encryption).
 Module "Output_MUX" is excluded.

-The result of the simulation can be seen in the "SimulationResult" folder.
+The result of the simulation can be seen in the "SimulationResult_univariate" and "SimulationResult_multivariate" folders.